TopClips/Discord-LastJoined/README.md

 ![Proof](B98E0A52-3F0D-4F86-861C-B047F8C2F7D5.jpeg)

 ## SETUP
-Full tutorial coming soon on [my YouTube Channel](https://youtube.com/channel/UCco9kHHvnDttfRMDy8uaS-A)!
+Full tutorial on my YouTube Channel!
+[You can veiw it here](https://youtu.be/43B4TybHjBo)!

 1 - Create A VC.
 You can call it anything then copy the ID of the VC an paste it into index.js where it says "Your Vc Id"